2024 Scholarships - Adams County | CampusReel

 2024 Adams County Scholarships

 Adams County residents suffer from the same absurd tuition prices that limit the educational attainment of Americans across the country.
-Despite high costs, 30% of Adams County residents in Illinois over the age of 25 have graduated with a professional degree - 17% have completed high school.
+Despite high costs, 50% of Adams County residents in Pennsylvania over the age of 25 have graduated with a professional degree - 29% have completed high school.
 Although these numbers match those of many other counties, there is clearly room for improvement.

-It’s clear that Adams County residents in Illinois will continue to need help paying for college.
-1,719 men and 1,886 women are enrolled in grades 9-12 while 1,688 men 2,006 women are currently undergraduates in college.
+It’s clear that Adams County residents in Pennsylvania will continue to need help paying for college.
+2,948 men and 2,770 women are enrolled in grades 9-12 while 2,569 men 3,853 women are currently undergraduates in college.
 College access and attainment should be a top priority, and cost should not prohibit any of these people from pursuing or completing their college education.
 The below scholarships are available to Adams County residents and can help pay for school in a variety of ways.
 Adams County scholarships, whether they are exclusively available to Adams County residents or whether they are more broadly applicable, can greatly help reduce the financial burden of college.
 This is the complete list of the best scholarships for Adams County residents.

 How much total award money and scholarships are available for Adams County residents?